(updated 06/01/2026)

 ARTICLE III ELECTIONS AND APPOINTMENTS

 Section 5.
-The Chair of the Internal Communications Committee shall preserve for one (1) year the ballots and all records pertaining to the election.
+The Chair of the Member Communications Committee shall preserve for one (1) year the ballots and all records pertaining to the election.

 ARTICLE IV QUALIFICATIONS AND DUTIES OF OFFICERS